MarcDiethelm/such.less/README.md

 - Todo: Install with bower(?)
 - Fill in the variables in `variables.less`
-- Call the mixins you need in `project.less`
+- Apply the mixins you need in `elements.less`

 Now you've got a clean and manageable setup.
 Such nice.
 Wow.